Knowledge Base | Level Beast

 +

-The Multi-Anchor VWAP w/ ATR Advantage is a separate companion indicator that layers institutional volume analysis with real-time volatility tracking.
-While the Market Map gives you your daily levels, the VWAP ATR+ tells you where the institutional volume anchor is and how much room the move has left.
+The Multi-Anchor VWAP w/ ATR Advantage tells you where the institutional volume anchor is and how much room the move has left.

-Dual VWAP Anchors (Session + Weekly) ATR Utilization Dashboard Statistical Deviation Bands Projected Range Boundaries
+Dual VWAP Anchors ATR Utilization Dashboard Statistical Deviation Bands

 Full how-to guide: levelbeast.com/howto/multi-anchor-vwap